Table of Contents

 - Truglo Quality

 2. Dagger Defense DDHB Red Dot Reflex Sight

 Even though we are discussing shotgun sights, we wanted to include this particular option as one of the best rifle sights for the price.
 The versatility of this rifle sight is what is key.
-It works well with a wide range of weapons and is typically priced low.
+It works well with a wide range of weapons including pistols and is typically priced low.
 It continues to be one of the most highly rated options available.